-Get notices of upcoming shows where you can see my work in person as well as periodic promotional emails.
+Get notices of upcoming shows where you can see my work in person, as well as our monthly newsletter and periodic promotional emails.

 "Dark Highway" is a wall piece that I made relatively recently.
 The disk is about 20" in diameter and is an abstract image of a truck coming out of the darkness toward the viewer.
 "Dark Highway" will be mounted with small silver edge clips that will hold the piece to the wall.
 Inspiration "Dark Highway" was inspired by a rusty truck on the side of a field as I was driving to Tucson.
 I didn't take the time to stop a take a picture of the truck, which I truly regretted later.
 Instead I looked around in Google Images - a very handy resource for visual artists - and found half a dozen images of rusty trucks that were similar enough to work from.
 I printed out all of … [Read More...]

 About a week and a half ago, I attended a fused glass class at the Santa Fe Bullseye Resource Center called "Working Without Expectation," taught by Catharine Newell.
 Classes at Bullseye are always fabulous and this one was no exception.
 It was a truly wonderful class whose entire point was to let go of your expectations of what you wanted the end product to look like and instead focus on the process of creating something.
 I learned quite a bit from the process, even though it was tricky and frustrating at the start.
 Catharine started on the first day with some sketch exercises designed to loosen us up and have us start looking at things in a different way, as we … [Read More...]